pankyStar/oneClickOrder/README.md

 - Demonstrate testing for Express routes and javascript classes using Mocha, Sinon, Proxyquire and more
 - Demonstrating modularity by using javascript classes for complex backend functionality
 - Yeoman generator to compete with MEAN

-# Troubleshooting and Contact

-During install some of you may encounter some issues feel free to contact me (jpotts18) or the co-contributor (chaudhryjunaid), via the repository issue tracker or the links provided below.
-I am also available on twitter at [@jpotts18](http://twitter.com/jpotts18) and Junaid at [@chjunaidanwar](http://twitter.com/chjunaidanwar).
 =======
 # oneClickOrder
 One Click order